 In the fund financial statements, governmental funds recognize bond premiums and discounts, as well as bond issuance costs, during the current period.
-The face amount of debt issued is reported as other financing sources and payment of principal and interest reported as expenditures.
-Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
+The face amount of debt issued is reported as other financing sources, and payment of principal and interest is reported as expenditures.
+Premiums received on debt issuances are reported as other financing uses.
 Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as expenditures.